Noncommutative deformations and flops: Noncommutative Deformation Functors

 \subsection{Complete local geometric setting}

-From the viewpoint of representability we would like to say, being finite dimensional with only one simple module $T$, that $\Lambda_{\con}$ belongs to $\art_1$, since then it is the obvious candidate for the representing object.
-However, the algebras in $\art_1$ have only one simple module, and it is one-dimensional: this is not in general true for $\Lambda_{\con}$.
-Thus to obtain a representing object in $\art_1$, we need to pass to the basic algebra associated to $\Lambda_{\con}$, which we show below can also be obtained from the completion.
+Having in \ref{local to global deformations the same} and \ref{local to alg deformations the same} reduced the problem of deforming $i_*E$ in $X$ to the purely algebraic problem of deforming $T$ in $\mod \Lambda$, we next search for a candidate representing object.
+This requires passing through a morita equivalence; indeed we would like to say that $\Lambda_{\con}$ belongs to $\art_1$, since then it is a natural candidate for the representing object.
+However, the algebras in $\art_1$ have only one simple module, and it is one-dimensional: this is not in general true for $\Lambda_{\con}$ for the reasons in \ref{morita is an issue}.
+Thus to obtain a candidate representing object in $\art_1$, we need to pass to the basic algebra associated to $\Lambda_{\con}$.
+The purpose of this subsection is to obtain this from the formal fibre, and construct the contraction algebra $\CA$.
+We will show that $\CA$ is indeed the representing object in \S\ref{flops section}.